4. Arithmetic

 NOTE: the name of the module and the ports are crucial – use what is in the table above.

 A block diagram of the overall design is shown below.
 It has an input signal called sub (refer to Figure 9.4).
-The top-level circuit will perform addition when sub is 0.
-It will perform subtraction when sub is 1.
-The carry in of your Add8 adder needs to be tied to the input signal sub.
-We will use the center button (btnc) to select between addition (sub = 1’b0) and subtraction (sub = 1’b1).
+The top-level circuit will perform addition when sub is 0 and subtraction when sub is 1.
+The center button (btnc) serves as the sub signal.
+When btnc = 1’b0, addition is performed, and when btnc = 1’b1, subtraction is performed.
+The sub signal must be connected to the carry-in input of the Add8 adder.

-Inside your top-level module, the carry out of your Add8 adder is not used, but you do need to connect something to it.
-So, declare a local signal in your top-level module and attach it to the carry out of your adder.
-But, do not connect it to anything else - the synthesis tool will recognize that it is unused and throw it away.
+Inside your top-level module, the carry-out of the Add8 adder is not used, but you do need to connect something to it.
+So, declare a local signal for it and connect it to the carry-out of the adder.
+Do not connect this local signal to anything else — the synthesis tool will recognize that it is unused and discard it without issues.

 As can be seen from the block diagram, the top-level module will also contain logic to implement overflow detection.
 The output from the overflow detector is connected to led[8].